Anatta336/webgpu-one/readme.md

 ### Resources
 - Uniforms, attributes, and textures are assigned numbers in the shader and addressed by that number rather than by name.

+### Bind Group
+Bind group layout defines the input/output interface expected by a shader.

+Bind group represents the actual input/output data for a shader.

+## Excution timing
+`GPUCommandEncoder` (from `device.createCommandEncoder()`) builds batch of buffered commands which will be sent to the GPU for async excution.

+`GPUBuffer` methods are not buffered, and get executed atomically when called.

 ## References